nvim-flutter/flutter-tools.nvim/README.md

 This plugin draws inspiration from [`emacs-lsp/lsp-dart`](https://github.com/emacs-lsp/lsp-dart), [`coc-flutter`](https://github.com/iamcco/coc-flutter) and [`nvim-metals`](https://github.com/scalameta/nvim-metals).

+## Related plugins

+- [flutter-icons.nvim](https://github.com/sidlatau/flutter-icons.nvim) - inline Material icon previews for `Icons.*` and `Symbols.*`, rendered in completion docs, LSP hovers and inline in your code.

 ## New to Neovim's LSP Client?

 _Skip this section if you have already configured nvim lsp._